redelmann/scat/README.md

 1. Create other schemas.

 2. Let the user specify a size for some schemas.
+(By specify another command line option).

 3. Compatible port in mainstream programming languages.